ioeXNetwork/ioeX.ORG.Wallet.Service/docs/api_guide.rst

-transfer ELA using private key
+transfer IOEX using private key
 -----------------------------------------
 using private key to send transaction